📋 Healthy Million Dollar Spaghetti Casserole Recipe

 Cuisine American, North American

 Preheat oven to 350 degrees F/175 degrees C and spray a 11X13 lasagna pan with non-stick cooking spray.
-Cook spaghetti noodles in pot until done (if not using leftover noodles).
+Cook spaghetti noodles according to package directions, until al dente (if not using leftover noodles).
 Drain and set aside.

 Cook ground beef, onions and green pepper (and mushrooms IF using fresh) on stovetop, in frying pan until ground beef is browned.
 Drain and return to pot.